-Its current run at the Arts Theatre may have come to an end, but West End sensation Six the Musical is set to return in November 2020.
-The production, which wowed audiences in Leicester Square, will move to the Lyric Theatre for a short run (14 Nov 2020-31 Jan 2021).
+Its current run at the Arts Theatre may have come to an end, but West End sensation Six the Musical is set to return in May 2021.

 The production tells the story of the long suffering wives of Horrid Henry VIII.
 Little more than a footnote in the original telling of the story, here, Henry VIII’s six wives come to memorable, ass kicking life in a production that charms and thrills in equal measure.